dennisysj/dennisysj/README.md

 ## 💡 Past Projects
 - 📸 **Receipt Reader App** — Reads your shopping receipts and logs items automatically for smarter financial tracking
-- 🌍 **Python Workshop Starter Kit** – A friendly intro-to-Python repo for beginners
 - ⛷️ **Ski Ride Finder** - an app to find others going up to the mountains for a ski trip!
 You can join them to save on gas!
 - 🏎️ **Vancouver Driving School** - A fun game with elements from driving in vancouver, dodge reckless drivers, and survive random events!
 (ChaosHacks 2024, Awarded Judge's and People's Choice)